NominationP/ph_proxy/README.md

 ## current situation :
-- kind of messy !!
+- kind of messy !! not sug to read just a record
 - need to Refact
 - last change curl proxy model has some problem (get proxy source is a little less just around 78)